 1. Avoids conversation that leads to expressive happy emotions.

 3. Refuses to meet friends or attend social gatherings.

-4. Lack of interest in sexual activity
+4. Lack of interest in sexual activity with a partner.

 → Practical discipline to help prevent child depression.

-Mental Delusion: It tricks your brain
+Mental: It tricks your brain

-The science behind Anhedonia: Nucleus Accumbens
+The science behind anhedonia

-The only cure for depression
+The only cure for anhedonia, depression, or melancholia

 It comes with a promise to those who believe.
-Remember, by His wounds we are healed (1 Peter 2:24).
+Remember, by His wounds; we are healed (1 Peter 2:24).
 Jesus said, “The one who believes in Me, will have streams of living water flow from deep within him.”
 (John 7:38)